Entry requirements for this course are normally:

 Months of entry

-Employment prospects for prospective students remain strong in the areas of economics, management consultancy, multinational organisations and government agencies.
-Nine of the top ten occupations held by economics graduates employed in the UK are business, finance or HR professions, Recent graduates from similar courses at the University, have gone on to work for leading FTSE-100 companies, Government, the media, industry and manufacturing.
+Employment opportunities for prospective students remain strong in economics, management consultancy, multinational organisations and government agencies.
+Nine of the top ten occupations held by economics graduates employed in the UK are in business, finance or HR professions.
+Recent graduates from similar courses at the University have gone on to work for leading FTSE-100 companies, Government, the media, industry and manufacturing.

 Qualification and course duration